Skip to main content

 App Updates

-Daintree uses electron-updater to check for and install app updates automatically.
-Updates are delivered through two release channels, and the same update flow applies to both.
+Daintree uses electron-updater to check for and install app updates on its own.
+Updates ship through two release channels.
+The same update flow applies to both.

 Update Flow

-1. Check — Daintree checks for updates on startup and every 4 hours thereafter
+1. Check: Daintree checks for updates on startup, then every 4 hours after that

-2. Download — when an update is found, it downloads automatically in the background
+2. Download: when an update is found, it downloads in the background

-4. Install — the update installs automatically when you quit Daintree
+4. Install: the update installs when you quit Daintree

 The Update-Available Toast and 24-Hour Cooldown

-The "Update Available" toast appears when a new version is found and begins downloading.
-If you dismiss it, Daintree won't show the same version's toast again for 24 hours, even across app restarts.
+The "Update Available" toast appears when a new version is found and starts downloading.
+Dismiss it, and Daintree won't show the same version's toast again for 24 hours, even across app restarts.
 A newer version bypasses the cooldown, so you won't miss a follow-up release.

 The "Update Ready" toast is never suppressed.
-Once a download completes, Daintree always tells you the build is ready to install, whether you previously dismissed the available-toast or not.
+Once a download finishes, Daintree always tells you the build is ready to install, whether or not you dismissed the available-toast earlier.

 Tip

-Need the current status right now?
-Use Check for Updates... from the app menu.
+Want the current status now?
+Use Check for Updates… from the app menu.
 Manual checks ignore the cooldown and always report what's available.

-For how toasts fit alongside the rest of Daintree's notifications, see Notifications and Sound.
+For how these toasts fit alongside the rest of Daintree's notifications, see Notifications and Sound.

 Update Channels

 Daintree ships two release channels.
-Stable is the default and receives fully tested builds.
-Nightly gives you early access to features that haven't gone through manual QA yet.
+Stable is the default and gets fully tested builds.
+Nightly gives you early access to features that haven't been through manual QA yet.

 ChannelFeed URLQA Level